 Analysis of inventories should complement revenue analysis.
 An analyst needs to compare a company’s inventory policies, movement, and ratios with its peers.
 Calculate inventory turnover ratios, and if a company uses LIFO, identify any LIFO liquidation.

 Incorrect expense capitalization is the second biggest reason for financial misstatements, second only to incorrect revenue recognition.

 Comparison of cash flow with net income

 If net income is backed by cash flow, it is a good sign.
-Analysis of the ratio of cash flows from operations to net income across time is useful.
+Analysis of the cash flow ratios is useful.